albertisaac12/Learn-Rust-4/ReadMe.md

         // “I am implementing methods for time<K>, where K is a generic type, and I call that type K.”
     }
 ```

+## The Rust Prelude
+The rust prelude is a collection of named constructs that are available automatically in every program.